 How to migrate from one service provider to another?

-As hinted earlier, server migration is really straightforward.
+As hinted earlier, server migration is straightforward.
 Websites typically face some downtime during the server migration process, no matter how well-planned the migration process is.
 So, a migration plan must be prepared well in advance before executing the migration process.

 Generally, one must execute the migration process when you have the least traffic on the server.
 You need to move according to the plan otherwise, there is a good chance that the hosting server migration process may face failure.